therightmandev/salsify-challenge/README.md

 First, the system pre-processes the file line by line, to avoid loading the entire file into memory.
 Then, it saves the character offset of every 10000th line in an index called `LINE_INDEX`.

 Then, the server is started.
-For each request, the system gets the closest index entry to the  requested line (for line 21000, it get `LINE_INDEX[2]`, which corresponds to line 20000) and, starting from the retrieved offset, reads line by line until the specified line is found and returns the line.
+For each request, the system gets the closest index entry to the  requested line (for line 21000, it gets `LINE_INDEX[2]`, which corresponds to line 20000) and, starting from the retrieved offset, reads line by line until the specified line is found and returns the line.